Moddable-OpenSource/moddable/documentation/xs/xsbug.md

 The **Instruments** preferences panel allows you to select whether you want the instrumentation panel to automatically show while all virtual machines are running and hide when a virtual machine breaks.

 The **Network** preferences panel displays the interfaces **xsbug** is listening on, and provides an edit field to change the port number **xsbug** is listening with.
 The default port number is **5002**.
 Changing the port number kills all connected virtual machines.

+## Performance Profiler
+xsbug has an integrated performance profiler that is invaluable for identifying performance hotspots in JavaScript code.
+The profiler works on JavaScript running on embedded device targets and the simulator.

+These resources will help you get started:

+- [High level introduction](https://blog.moddable.com/blog/profiler/) to the profiler on the Moddable blog
+- [Step-by-step walkthrough](https://blog.moddable.com/blog/optimizing-life/) showing how the XS profiler was used to identify performance hotspots, guide optimizations, and verify performance improvements
+- [Technical details](./XS%20Profiler.md) on the XS performance profiler including implementation notes and how the displayed time values are calculated

 ## Colorizing console/log with trace